-New York is a state among the 50 states of United States of America, which is situated in the northeastern side.
-It is well known for the famous Niagara Falls, the New York City. the Empire State Building, Times Square, Central Park, Brooklyn Bridge and Statue of Liberty.
-We have gathered complete set of New York Facts for Kids that will help you in learning all about New York state.
-You are going to learn about its location, cities, size, history, religion, economy, geography, famous people, food, population, symbols, culture, holidays, landmarks and many more interesting things about the New York State.
+New York is a state among the 50 states of the United States of America, which is situated on the northeastern side.
+It is well known for the famous Niagara Falls, New York City. the Empire State Building, Times Square, Central Park, Brooklyn Bridge, and Statue of Liberty.
+We have gathered a complete set of New York Facts for Kids that will help you in learning all about New York state.
+You are going to learn about its location, cities, size, history, religion, economy, geography, famous people, food, population, symbols, culture, holidays, landmarks, and many more interesting things about the New York State.

 New York Facts for Kids

 1. Is New York a Country or State